 • the quality of the defendant’s product

-In terms of how these factors can be applied, take your cues from the cases we read.
-The more genuine potential you perceive in using these factors to fashion arguments that could be persuasive to a court – your perception having been developed from the cases we’ve read and your own reflections about them – the better your analysis will be.
+In terms of how these factors can be applied, take your cues from the cases we read – that can include not only Virgin v.
+Nawab and Maker’s Mark, which we read in the particular context of exploring the likelihood-of-confusion inquiry, but also other cases that offer precedent and analysis in this regard.

+The more genuine potential you perceive in using the likelihood-of-confusion factors to fashion arguments that could be persuasive to a court – your perception having been developed from the cases we’ve read and your own reflections about them – the better your analysis will be.

-Please keep in mind that in an area a indeterminate and “fuzzy” as this often is, it very well may be that the best lawyerly analysis arrives at no definite conclusion on whether the plaintiff will succeed in showing likelihood of confusion.
+Please keep in mind that in an area as indeterminate and “fuzzy” as this often is, it very well may be that the best lawyerly analysis arrives at no definite conclusion on whether the plaintiff will succeed in showing likelihood of confusion.

-Other non-normal sorts of confusion:

-Reverse confusion

-Post-purchase

-Initial interest confusion
+Is the context merchandizing?

+Consider what can be learned from Boston Hockey, Job's Daughters v.
+Lindeburg, LSU v.
+Smack Apparel, and Au-To Gold v.
+Volkswagen.

+Is there some other theory of confusion that has some precedent and that might apply to the given facts?

+Consider:

+Is there a case for reverse confusion?

+Consider Ironhawk v.
+Dropbox (“SmartSync”)

+Is there a case for post-purchase confusion?

+Consider Au-To Gold v.
+Volkswagen and Hermes v.
+Lederer de Paris Fifth Ave.
+There was also the note case of Ferrari S.P.A. v.
+Roberts.

+Is there a case for initial-interest confusion?

+Consider Brookfield v.
+West Coast (“MovieBuff”).

 Trademark infringement by passing off